-Our curriculum is set out as per Appendix 1 but we may need to adapt it as and when necessary.
+Our curriculum is set out as per curriculum overview (see website / internal POLICIES documents) but we may need to adapt it as and when necessary.

 We have developed the curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.